RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Conclusions

 \section{Conclusions}

-We introduce RED-DiffEq, a framework that integrates diffusion models as a regularization method for solving inverse PDE problems.
-Through comprehensive experiments on FWI, we have demonstrated the key advantages of RED-DiffEq.
-RED-DiffEq not only performs better than other methods on clean seismic data, but also shows remarkable robustness against two types of data imperfections: Gaussian noise contamination and missing traces, where conventional methods typically fail or require careful parameter tuning.
-RED-DiffEq also demonstrates strong generalization capabilities beyond its training data distribution.
-Despite being trained only on the OpenFWI dataset, it successfully reconstructs complex geological structures in the challenging Marmousi and Overthrust benchmarks.
+We introduce RED-DiffEq, a framework that integrates diffusion models as a regularization method for solving inverse PDE problems, with a particular focus on full waveform inversion (FWI).
+Through comprehensive experiments, we have demonstrated the key advantages of RED-DiffEq.
+RED-DiffEq not only performs better than other methods on clean seismic data, but also shows remarkable robustness against three types of data imperfections: Gaussian and Laplacian noise contamination and missing traces in the seismic data, where conventional methods typically fail or require careful parameter tuning.
+In addition, RED-DiffEq shows the capacity for producing meaningful uncertainty quantification.
+We note, however, that the calibration quality of ensemble-based uncertainty estimates may degrade in out-of-distribution scenarios, where the training data does not fully capture the target geological complexity.
+RED-DiffEq also demonstrates strong generalization and domain decomposition capabilities beyond its training data distribution and domain size.
+Despite being trained only on the OpenFWI dataset, it successfully reconstructs complex geological structures with a larger domain size in the challenging Marmousi and Overthrust benchmarks.
+We note that the experiments in this work are conducted on synthetic benchmarks.
+Applying RED-DiffEq to real field seismic data requires access to proprietary datasets and careful adaptation to field-specific noise characteristics, acquisition geometries, and significantly larger spatial scales.
+Addressing these challenges and validating our approach on real field data constitute important directions for future work.

-The RED-DiffEq framework is inherently general and could be easily adapted to other PDE-governed inverse problems.
-RED-DiffEq represents a step forward in combining data-driven deep learning with physics-based inversion, offering a promising direction for solving challenging inverse problems while maintaining robust performance and physical consistency.
-Future research directions include incorporating physics-informed constraints in the diffusion model training and exploring applications to other inverse problems.